 Another (slightly less) excellent university for Septuagint studies is Oxford.
 Like Cambridge, students interested in graduate studies at Oxford will want to look into the doctoral program called the DPhil.
-There are two scholars working in the discipline:
+The scholar to consider here is:

-- Alison Salvesen – Salvesen is Professor of Early Judaism and Christianity in the Faculty of Theology and Religion and a fellow of the the Oxford Centre for Hebrew and Jewish Studies.
+Alison Salvesen – Professor of Early Judaism and Christianity in the Faculty of Theology and Religion and a fellow of the the Oxford Centre for Hebrew and Jewish Studies.
 Her work is largely related to the Hexapla and reception history of the Septuagint.